-- Vote for management nominees in the election of directors, unless: - Adequate disclosure has not been provided in a timely manner prior to the meeting; - There are clear concerns about the past performance of the company or the board, including; - Questionable finances or restatements: - Questionable transactions with conflicts of interest; - The board fails to meet minimum corporate governance standards, including board independence standards; - There is a lack of independence on the board and/or its key committees; - There are concerns that long board tenures could compromise the independence and objectivity of board members.
-Non-executive board members with long-tenures may be classified as non-independent, despite being considered independent by the company; - There are any records of abuses against minority shareholder interests; - The board takes actions that are not in shareholders' best interests (excessive executive compensation, adopting antitakeover devices, failure to respond to shareholder concerns/wishes, or demonstrating a "lack of duty or care"); - The company has failed to disclose the audit fees and/or non-audit fees in the latest fiscal year; - Non-audit fees (Other Fees) paid to the external audit firm exceed audit and audit-related fees; or - The board has been insensitive to labor interests, human rights, supplier codes of conduct, or has engaged in other corporate activities that affect the reputation of the company in the global market. - Generally vote for employee and/or labor representatives. - In markets where detailed information is generally provided, votes against or withhold votes on individual nominees, key committee members or the entire board can be triggered by one or more of the following concerns: - Lack of a majority independent board; - Attendance of director nominees at board and key committee meetings of less than 75 percent without valid reason or explanation; - Lack of full independence on key board committees (i.e. audit, compensation, and nominating - Failure to establish any key board committees (i.e. audit, compensation, or nominating) including where the board serves in the capacity of a key committee, and where there is insufficient information to determine whether key committees exist, who the committee members are, or whether the committee members are independent; - Presence of a non-independent board chairman; - Directors serving on an excessive number of other boards which could compromise their primary duties.
-In markets where the number of board appointments is routinely available, an excessive number of boards is defined as: - Any person who holds more than five mandates at listed companies will be classified as overboarded.
-For the purposes of calculating this limit, a non-executive directorship counts as one mandate, a non-executive chairmanship counts as two mandates, and a position as executive director (or a comparable role) is counted as three mandates. - Also, any person who holds the position of executive director (or a comparable role) at one company and a non-executive chairman at a different company will be classified as overboarded.
+- Vote for management nominees in the election of directors, unless: - Adequate disclosure has not been provided in a timely manner prior to the meeting; - There are clear concerns about the past performance of the company or the board, including; - Questionable finances or restatements; - Questionable transactions with conflicts of interest; - The board fails to meet minimum corporate governance standards, including board independence standards; - There is a lack of independence on the board and/or its key committees; - There are concerns that long board tenures could compromise the independence and objectivity of board members.
+Non-executive board members with long-tenures may be classified as non-independent, despite being considered independent by the company; - There are any records of abuses against minority shareholder interests; - The board takes actions that are not in shareholders' best interests (excessive executive compensation, adopting antitakeover devices, failure to respond to shareholder concerns/wishes, or demonstrating a "lack of duty or care"); - The company has failed to disclose the audit fees and/or non-audit fees in the latest fiscal year; - Non-audit fees (Other Fees) paid to the external audit firm exceed audit and audit-related fees; or - The board has been insensitive to labor interests, human rights, supplier codes of conduct, or has engaged in other corporate activities that affect the reputation of the company in the global market. - Generally vote for employee and/or labor representatives. - In markets where detailed information is generally provided, votes against or withhold votes on individual nominees, key committee members or the entire board can be triggered by one or more of the following - Lack of a majority independent board; - Attendance of director nominees at board and key committee meetings of less than 75 percent without valid reason or explanation; - Lack of full independence on key board committees (i.e. audit, compensation, and nominating committees); - Failure to establish any key board committees (i.e. audit, compensation, or nominating) including where the board serves in the capacity of a key committee, and where there is insufficient information to determine whether key committees exist, who the committee members are, or whether the committee members are independent; - Presence of a non-independent board chairman; - Directors serving on an excessive number of other boards which could compromise their primary duties.
+In markets where the number of board appointments is routinely available, an excessive number of boards is defined as: - Any person who holds more than four mandates at listed companies will be classified as overboarded.
+For the purposes of calculating this limit, a non-executive directorship counts as one mandate, a non-executive chairmanship counts as two mandates, and a position as executive director (or a comparable role) is counted as three mandates. - Also, any CEO who holds more than 2 total mandates at listed companies will be classified as overboarded at all boards where the director is not currently CEO.